-Treatment of anal cancer by stage
+Treatment of anal cancer, by stage

-The type of treatment your cancer care team will recommend depends on the type of cancer and how far it has spread.
+The type of treatment your cancer care team will recommend depends on the type of anal cancer, where it is, and how far it has spread.
 This section sums up the options for anal cancer treatment according to the stage (extent) of disease.

-Stage 0 tumors can often be completely removed by surgery (local resection).
+Stage 0 tumors can often be removed completely by surgery (local resection).
 Radiation therapy and chemotherapy (chemo) are rarely needed.

 Stages I and II

-Using radiation therapy combined with chemo has been shown to be better than using radiation alone in the treatment of anal cancer.
-The 2 treatments are given over the same time period.
+The standard treatment for anal cancers that can’t be removed without harming the anal sphincter is radiation therapy combined with chemo (chemoradiation).
+In chemoradiation, the 2 treatments are given over the same time period.
 The chemo usually consists of 5-FU with mitomycin C. The mitomycin is given as a short intravenous (IV) injection, usually at the start of radiation treatment and then again near the end, at around 4 to 6 weeks.
 The 5-FU is often given by a long IV infusion over 4 to 5 days and repeated in 4 to 6 weeks.
 In some cases, your doctor may suggest internal radiation along with the external beam radiation.

 Stages IIIA and IIIB